Marine Johannès: Rio 2016

-Marine Johannes played her first game with her senior national team on 25 November 2015 against the Netherlands where she scored 15 points.
-She was part of the team selected for the 2016 Summer Olympics and, at 21 years old, the youngest player on the roster.
-Her most noticeable game of the tournament was against the United States in the semi-finals with 13 points, including a crossover followed by a three pointer on basketball legend Maya Moore.
-France lost to Serbia in the bronze medal game, with 3 points on 1/9 shooting from Johannes.
+At 21 years old, Johannès was the youngest player on the roster selected to represent France at the 2016 Summer Olympics.
+Her most memorable game of the tournament came in the semi-finals against the United States, where she recorded 13 points, including a crossover followed by a three-pointer on basketball legend Maya Moore.
+France lost to Serbia in the bronze medal game, with 3 points on 1/9 shooting from Johannès.